interactions-py/interactions.py/docs/components.rst

 Component callbacks
 ********************

-There is one more method - making a function that'll be component callback - triggered when components in specified messages or with specified custom_ids would be activated
+There is one more method - making a function that'll be component callback - triggered when components in a specified message or specific ``custom_id`` are used.
 Let's register our callback function via decorator :meth:`component_callback() <discord_slash.client.SlashCommand.component_callback>`, in similar ways to slash commands.

 .. code-block:: python